 Learn more about SmartHub here

-Practical Applications for Wireless Temperature Concrete Sensors
+Practical Applications for Wireless Concrete Temperature Thermometers

 Temperature Monitoring for Mass Concrete Elements

 SmartRock sensors come in two lengths to aid in monitoring both the core and the surface of mass elements.
 The real-time monitoring and data management provided by this product line assists in informing decision-making for the curing process.
-Furthermore, the addition of temperature differential thresholds enables project members to receive automatic push notifications in the Giatec 360 dashboard when concrete temperatures have met these thresholds.
+Furthermore, the addition of temperature differential thresholds enables project members to receive automatic push notifications in the Giatec 360 dashboard when concrete temperature measurements have met these thresholds.
 Also, if team members are not present onsite, the Hub will enable them to receive real-time updates on the status of in-place concrete.

 Cold Weather Concreting